top of page

 • Pen pal program

-In addition to scheduled programming, youth also have the option of hanging out with like-minded peers!
+In addition to scheduled programs, youth also have the option of hanging out with like-minded peers!
 Board games, videogames, karaoke, arts and crafts, and dancing are just a handful of common activities.

 Case Management.